sackramento/savant-button/README.md

 - NFBC
 - Underdog Fantasy

-Ottoneu will be added later
+Ottoneu and Fantrax will be added later

 ---